-The continuum of interventions that begins with outreach and testing, and concludes with HIV viral load suppression is generally referred to as the HIV Care Continuum or the HIV Treatment Cascade.
+The continuum of HIV/ AIDS interventions is generally referred to as the HIV Care Continuum or the HIV Treatment Cascade.
 The HIV Care Continuum includes the diagnosis of HIV, linkage to primary care, lifelong retention in primary care, appropriate prescription of antiretroviral therapy (ART), and ultimately HIV viral load suppression.

 Sub-recipients are encouraged to assess the outcomes of their programs along the HIV Care Continuum.
-Funded agencies should work with their community and public health partners to improve outcomes across the Continuum, so that individuals diagnosed with HIV are linked and engaged in care, and started on ART as early as possible.
+Sub-recipients should work with their community and public health partners to improve outcomes across the continuum.
+This is to ensure that People living with HIV(PLWH) are linked to care, engaged in care, and encouraged to begin ART based on readiness of medical adherence.

-Section 1: Case Management Defined
+Section 1: Case Management Defined (Medical and Non-Medical)

 Case management is a directed program of care and social service coordination.
-Typically, clients are enrolled into case management to ensure a more comprehensive continuum of care, if needed.
-They are also enrolled if they exhibit a need to navigate coordination with services that provide assistance with obtaining social, community, legal, financial and other needed services, as well as follow-up to medical treatment.
-There are many definitions that vary among agencies; however, the definition of case management used will be that from HRSA PCN #16-02 for Ryan White Programs:
+Typically, PLWH are enrolled into case management to ensure a comprehensive continuum of care.
+PLWH are also enrolled into case management to eliminate barriers to accessing care with the goal to improve health outcomes.
+Case managers should assist with coordination of support services and follow-up to medical treatment.
+There are many definitions that vary among agencies; however, the definition of case management used will be that from https://example.com/hRSA PCN #16-02 for Ryan White Programs:

-Medical Case Management, including Treatment Adherence Services: Medical Case Management is the provision of a range of client-centered activities focused on improving health outcomes in support of the HIV care continuum.
-Activities may be prescribed by an interdisciplinary team that includes other specialty care providers.
+Medical Case Management, including Treatment Adherence Services

+Medical Case Management is the provision of a range of client-centered activities focused on improving health outcomes in support of the HIV care continuum.
+Activities under this service may be provided by an interdisciplinary team that includes other specialty care providers.
 Medical Case Management includes all types of case management encounters (e.g., face-to-face, phone contact, and any other forms of communication).
 Key activities include:

-- Initial assessment of service needs - Development of a comprehensive, individualized care plan - Timely and coordinated access to medically appropriate levels of health and support services and continuity of care - Continuous client monitoring to assess the efficacy of the care plan - Re-evaluation of the care plan at least every 6 months with adaptations as necessary - Ongoing assessment of the client's and other key family members' needs and personal support systems - Treatment adherence counseling to ensure readiness for the adherence to complex HIV treatments - Client-specific advocacy and/or review of utilization of services
+- Initial assessment of service needs - Development of a comprehensive, individualized care plan - Timely and coordinated access to medically appropriate levels of health and support services and continuity of care - Continuous client monitoring to assess the efficacy of the care plan - Re-evaluation of the care plan at least every 3 to 6 months with adaptations as necessary - Ongoing assessment of the client's and other key family members' needs and personal support systems - Treatment adherence counseling to ensure readiness for the adherence to complex HIV treatments - Client-specific advocacy and/or review of utilization of services - Coordination of Prenatal Care